‘We Care, We Share, We Value’

 Communicate ideas well by utilising appliances and devices throughout all areas of the curriculum

-Widen children’s vocabulary both in terms of technical language but also descriptive language through their experiences in computing.
+Widen children’s vocabulary both in terms of technical language but also descriptive language through their experiences in Computing.

 Implementation

-Children to learn to use a range of electronical and practical resources, such as; IPads, Chrome books, laptops, BeeBots and ProBots
+Children to learn to use a range of electronical and practical resources, such as; iPads, Chrome books, laptops, BeeBots and ProBots

 High quality teaching that is appropriately pitched to individuals